 - Activate Learning has a duty in its maintenance of academic standards to ensure that students who take additional time to complete assessments do not have an unfair advantage over others. - Any student has the right to draw the attention of Activate Learning to personal extenuating circumstances which seriously impair his/her ability to undertake an assessment, and to request an extension to the submission date of an assessment.
-Requests for an extension to the submission date on grounds of extenuating circumstances may only be made using the procedure outlined in the next paragraph and must be accompanied by verifiable and current third party evidence.
-No requests for this shall be considered after the deadline for work submission or examination date has passed unless there are valid and exceptional reasons (such as physical incapacity due to a serious accident). - A short term extension of up to one week from the set deadline can be requested by a student, prior to the set deadline, by completing the online Request for Mitigating Circumstances form which can be found on the programme's ALO page.
+Requests for an extension to the submission date on grounds of extenuating circumstances may only be made using the procedure outlined in the next paragraph and must be accompanied by verifiable and current third-party evidence.
+No requests for this shall be considered after the deadline for work submission or examination date has passed unless there are valid and exceptional reasons (such as physical incapacity due to a serious accident).

+- A short-term extension of up to one week from the set deadline can be requested by a student, prior to the set deadline, by completing the online Request for Mitigating Circumstances form which can be found on HE Portal within the programme's ALO page.
 The Programme Coordinator will make a decision upon receiving the request and notify the student whether the grounds are acceptable or not.
-If acceptable, the Programme Coordinator will inform the student of the date by which the coursework should be submitted, which should be no longer than one week from the original deadline. - No capping of grades will take place if coursework is submitted within the extended deadline. - Where a student requests an extension of between one to five weeks, the student completes the online Request for Mitigating Circumstances form and submits evidence of the circumstances to the HE Liaison Coordinator, who then sends it to the HE Learning Partnerships office (this is done automatically if submitted on-line).
+If acceptable, the Programme Coordinator will inform the student of the date by which the coursework should be submitted, which should be no longer than one week from the original deadline. - No capping of grades will take place if coursework is submitted within the extended deadline. - Where a student requests an extension of between one to five weeks, the student completes the online Request for Mitigating Circumstances form and submits evidence of the circumstances to the HE Academic Registrar, who then sends it to the HE Learning Partnerships office (this is done automatically if submitted on-line).
 The Mitigating Circumstances Panel considers all requests of this type and decides whether the grounds are acceptable and the duration of the extension (up to a maximum of five weeks).
-The HE Liaison Coordinator then writes to the student informing them of the decision and requesting them to contact the Programme Coordinator for a date to submit the assignment, which must be within the allowed time. - Where an extension request is not approved, a student may request a meeting with the Programme Coordinator, to explain the decision.
-If the student is not satisfied with the explanation the student must be provided with a copy of the Complaints Procedure policy document, which is also available on the intranet.
-The student may then decide to engage with the complaints procedure from Stage 1. - For longer term deferral requests based on more serious circumstances (long term illness, accident etc), a meeting should ideally be held with the student to try and ascertain the best course of action.
-If this is not possible, then the Programme Coordinator should write to the student outlining the various options open to them.
+The HE Academic Registrar then writes to the student informing them of the decision and requesting them to contact the Programme Coordinator for a date to submit the assignment, which must be within the allowed time. - Where an extension request is not approved, a student may request a review.
+All requests for a review must be submitted within ten working days of the issue of the original decision.
+Requests for a review submitted more than ten working days after the original decision was issued are unlikely to be considered.
+For the review to be considered, at least one of the following grounds must be met: - o a) there is evidence to suggest that the request was not considered in accordance with these procedures - b) there is evidence to suggest that there was an administrative error or some other irregularity in the consideration of the request